Avoid injury and overtraining in climbing

 Making major dietary changes is a tricky concept to approach, and we by no means recommend making any serious diet changes without communicating with a registered dietitian.
 That being said, a number of coaches and nutritionists recommend some basic dietary changes to athletes that feel they are overtraining.

-If you’re routinely sore and muscularly you feel that you’re struggling to recover from your workouts, you might want to consider increasing your protein intake.
+If you’re routinely sore and feel that you’re struggling to recover from your workouts, you might want to consider increasing your protein intake.
 Protein is the macronutrient that helps your muscles recover/heal, and increasing its consumption might keep you from becoming over-trained; conventional nutrition science suggests training athletes can consume 2.7 grams of protein per kilogram of body weight in a day – but it’s best to space that protein intake out by only consuming 20-30 grams of protein per hour.

 If soreness isn’t an issue for you but you feel extremely fatigued or “bonked” during your workouts, consider increasing your carbohydrate intake.
 Carbohydrates are often demonized by popular diet regimes, but if you’re a hard working athlete on a low-carb diet you might struggle to keep up with the demands of your training regime.
 It is important to seek out your carbohydrate intake from healthy sources such as brown rice and whole grain bread.